-An Excerpt from the HBO Documentary, Addiction
+An Excerpt from the HBO Documentary, "Addiction"

 Doctors in Europe prescribe baclofen as the primary treatment for alcohol misuse.
 In France alone there are over 10,000 prescribing physicians and more than 300,000 people taking baclofen (from a population ⅙ of the U.S.) for help with alcohol cravings.
 It is in the process of being approved as the first-line alcohol treatment in Australia after a petition by the Royal Perth Hospital.
 In the U.S., the FDA has already approved the medication as safe (although originally as a muscle relaxant), it can be prescribed by U.S. physicians (but rarely is) for alcohol cravings.
-Baclofen has 65% success rates compared with 7% for Alcoholics Anonymous and rehab yet most physicians will still recommend AA and rehab over medications, only 1% of people seeking help with an addiction in the U.S. receive medication.
+Baclofen has 65% success rates compared with 7% for Alcoholics Anonymous and rehab yet most physicians will still recommend AA and rehab over medications, only 1% of people seeking help with over-drinking in the U.S. receive medication.

 Clinical trials in Europe have shown 65% success allowing

-dose.
+(not fixed) dose.
 These studies also showed that 92% of patients

 who were successful on baclofen decided themselves to quit

 Several studies have not been as conclusive with many using flawed assumptions or goals, mostly too low a dose, too short a study, using fixed-dose instead of titration, or measuring only abstinence not achieving low-risk drinking.
 One study concluded that baclofen was no more effective than placebo, but its results showed both the placebo and Baclofen with a 65% success rate.
 Studies using the Ameisen method with titration have proven 65% successful on average or two out of three people

 Baclofen treatment requires titration (slow dose increase) until

-which varies widely between patients dependent on previous drinking
+which varies widely between patients dependent on previous

-habits.
+drinking habits.
 There is no necessity to detox or abstain just

-the number of drinks per day will reduce naturally, others describe it as “flicking a
+per day will reduce naturally, others describe it as “flicking a

 There can be minor side effects including tiredness, nausea, headaches or dizziness, they are usually easily manageable and go away within a few days.
 This happens mostly at the start.
 The vast majority of people persist as they pass in a couple of days when they occur, and the benefits of control over drinking far outweigh the temporary unpleasant side effects.